LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 bulk = sweep(bulk,2,colSums(bulk),'/')*1000
 sce@assays$RNA@counts = sweep(sce@assays$RNA@counts,2,colSums(sce@assays$RNA@counts),'/')*1000
 ```
-Users can try normalizing data to other scales as well, such as the count or log-transformed scale.

 ### 6. How to Obtain the P-Value of the Random Effects Component
 After completing the deconvolution analysis using MeDuSA, users can utilize the MeDuSA_VarExplain function to obtain the explained variance of the bulk data by the reference scRNA-seq data, as well as the corresponding p-values.